Nelson-class battleship: Background and design

-The limits of the treaty inevitably led to compromises in the design of two new ships, and the resulting Nelson class sacrificed installed power (and hence speed) in order that they be well-armed and defended.
+The limits of the treaty inevitably led to compromises in the design of two new ships, and the resulting Nelson class sacrificed installed power (and hence speed) in order that the ships be well-armed and defended.
 They were often referred to as the "Cherry Tree" class, because they had been "cut down by Washington".
 The need to limit displacement resulted in a radical new warship design, drawn from the "G3" and "N3" designs of Eustace Tennyson-d'Eyncourt, Director of Naval Construction from 1912 to 1924.
 To reduce the weight of armour, the main gun turrets were all mounted forward to shorten the armoured citadel.
 The "G3" and "N3" had two turrets forward of the bridge with the third between the bridge and the funnels/aft superstructure.
 However, in the Nelsons, this was taken further and all three were in front of the bridge; "B" mount superfiring over "A", with "X" turret on the forecastle deck behind "B", and therefore unable to fire directly forward or aft.
 "X" turret is sometimes referred to as "C" turret and one alternative design, designated "O3", had it superfiring over both "A" and "B" turrets.
 The secondary guns were placed in totally enclosed director-controlled twin turrets at the upper deck level and were grouped aft – another innovative element taken from the G3 and N3 design.

 The machinery was of necessity limited in weight, size and installed power, and there were only two shafts with quite large screws.
 All previous British battleships after HMS Dreadnought of 1906 had four screws as did all British battleship classes after Nelson.
 In order that fuel gasses be kept clear of the superstructure, the boiler rooms were moved behind the engine rooms, exhausting into a single funnel.
 This orientation also reduced the overall length of the armoured citadel.
 As a countermeasure to the limited power, the hull was of a very efficient hydrodynamic form, to attain the best possible speed.